tshepang/blog-movies/content/movies/2011 movie review.rst

    yet
-3. `Bill & Ted's Excellent Adventure`_, whose continued excellence and humor surprised me, it being a childhood favorite, and also being made in the 80's (a bad decade for movies).
+3. `Bill & Ted's Excellent Adventure`_, whose continued excellence and humor surprised me, it being a childhood favorite, and also being made in the 80's, a bad movie decade.

 --------------